savefd/DiseasePred/README.md

-I have 100% accuracy in this work, The Dataset is too clean and too Fake.
-(1st Place)😥
+I have 100% accuracy in this work, The Dataset is too clean 😥

 Briefly process
 - transform df